All Products

 Delete old snapshots

-If you create an automatic snapshot policy that takes snapshots on a daily or weekly basis, a large number of snapshots are created and stored.
-You must regularly clean up unnecessary snapshots to reduce storage costs.
-You can set a retention period for snapshots in automatic snapshot policies to automatically delete snapshots that exceed the retention period.
-The deletion of snapshots does not affect Block Storage.
+If you use automatic snapshot policies that take daily or weekly snapshots, a large number of snapshots accumulate over time.
+Regularly clean up unnecessary snapshots to reduce storage costs.
+You can set a retention period in automatic snapshot policies to automatically delete expired snapshots.
+Deleting snapshots does not affect Block Storage.